Disclaimers: See Chapter Part 1

 "Marmax?
-Your father is Marmax, one of the leaders of the Mitoans?"
-Gabrielle was clear amazed.
+Your father is Marmax?
+One of the leaders of the Mitoans?"
+Gabrielle was amazed.

-"Yes." she clarified in advance of turning her focus fully on Xena.
+"Yes."
+She made clear in advance of turning her focus fully on Xena.
 "But is it true?"

 Xena went silent as her greatest fear that day washed over her.